RifatArefin32/laravel-learning-laracast/README.md

  - Add `employer_id` as the foreign key for `job_items` table
  - Change the `JobFactory` class to add foreign key

-# Day-10: Two Key Eloquent Models Relationship

-# Eloquent Model Relationships in Laravel
+# Day-11: Eloquent Model Relationships in Laravel

 In Laravel, Eloquent ORM allows you to define relationships between models to work with related data efficiently.
-Below is a table summarizing the types of Eloquent relationships, their descriptions, and when to use them, followed by examples for each.

-## Eloquent Relationship Types

 | Relationship Type | Description | When to Use |
 |-------------------|-------------|-------------|